Tollcross International Swimming Centre

 The Tollcross International Swimming Centre is a swimming pool and leisure centre in Glasgow.
-It hosted the Swimming events at the 2014 Commonwealth Games.
+It hosted the Swimming events at the 2014 Commonwealth Games, and will host it once more in 2026.
 The centre hosted the IPC Swimming World Championships during July 2015.

 Technical features

 It has one Olympic standard 50 metre swimming pool, which was extensively upgraded, and a second 50-metre pool which was added as a warm-up facility.
 The pool was reopened on 24 May 2013.
 The seating capacity of the Pool is 2,000, rising to 5,000 with temporary seating during the Commonwealth Games.
 Additional upgrades were made in 2017 in preparation for the 2018 European Aquatics Championships, which included repairs, a new roof, and electrical and mechanical equipment additions.